© Ulf Maurer

 During the leisurely tour over the 400 m long dam, our tour guides will provide you with exciting and useful background information about the construction of the dam, the creation of the Edersee, the bombing in World War II and the national park with a UNESCO World Heritage Site.
 Participation is free for owners of the MeineCard Edersee+ guest card, prior registration by telephone is mandatory.

-When: June to September every Wednesday and Saturday
+Usually always: June to September every Wednesday and Saturday

 Duration: 15 minutes.